nixworks/public/news/2008/12/30/index.md

 King Albert named Flemish Christian Democrat Herman Van Rompuy as Belgian prime minister on Tuesday to head a revived five-party coalition in a country facing recession and a bank crisis.

 ### [ The National Council for Democracy and Development, the ruling military junta of Guinea after a recent coup, appoints Kabin Komara as the country's new Prime Minister. ](/news/2008/12/30/the-national-council-for-democracy-and-development-the-ruling-military-junta-of-guinea-after-a-recent-coup-appoints-kabine-komara-as-the.md)
-_Context: Guinea, Kabiné Komara, Prime Minister, junta, military coup, military junta_
+_Context: Guinea, Kabin Komara, Prime Minister, junta, military coup, military junta_

 ## [Previous Day...](/news/2008/12/29/index.md)